Jesse Ketchum Junior and Senior Public School's Mission Statement

 Jesse Ketchum Public School is located at Bay Street and Davenport Road near Yorkville Village.
 The school was established around 1831 and the present building dates from 1914.
 The school is named after Jesse Ketchum, a philanthropist who donated the land to the School Board to build the school and to the city for the park.

-The school serves a diverse population of almost 600 students, whose cultural backgrounds represent many countries from around the world.
-There are more than 40 different languages spoken in the homes of our students.
+The school serves a diverse population of over 500 students, whose cultural backgrounds represent 55 countries from around the world.
+There are 56 different languages spoken in the homes of our students.
 At Jesse Ketchum our students build self-esteem and confidence, learn to work together in mutual respect and trust, and value diversity.

 Extra-Curricular Activities

-There are a wide variety of extra curricular activities for our students to participate in.
-We field teams in football, volleyball, basketball, soccer, cross country, hockey, track and field and softball.
-Intra mural sports are often running at lunch.
+There are a wide variety of extra curricular activities available to our students We field teams in flag football, volleyball, basketball, soccer, cross country, track and field and softball to name a few.

-We also offer clubs for students with a variety of interests.
-From chess club, choir, theatre, art, knitting and of course a homework club.
+We also offer clubs for students including: chess and art club, primary and junior choirs, and an after school math and literacy club are just a selection.
 Our student council helps to organize spirit days, and dances for the senior school.

 More Information About Jesse Ketchum Junior and Senior Public School